Faculty research profile

 The Faculty of Science and Engineering has a strategic vision outlined for the period 2016-2020 in the document Discover.
 Create.
 Innovate.
 Faculty of Science and Engineering Strategic Plan 2016-2020.

 The Faculty’s strategy aligns with the university strategic direction as outlined in World-Leading Research World-Changing Impact.
 Strategic Research Framework: 2015-2024.

-A summary of Macquarie University’s ERA performance can be found here.
-A more detailed breakdown can be found in this internal document, which lists the ERA ranking for all departments and provides a comparison with how they performed in the ERA 2012 round.
+A detailed breakdown of Macquarie University’s ERA performance can be found in this internal document, which lists the ERA ranking for all departments and provides a comparison with how they performed in the ERA 2012 round.